 Australian band, Midnight Oil developed from an association struck up in 1974 between drummer Rob Hirst, bassist Andrew ‘Bear’ James and guitarist/keyboard player James Moginie.
 The three found shaven-headed vocalist (and law graduate) Peter Garrett two years later, and the line-up was completed in 1977 with the addition of guitarist Martin Rotsey.

-Their second album, Head Injuries was recorded during July/August 1979 at Trafalgar Studios in Sydney.
-A tighter and more proficient effort it made solid chart impact in Australia and approached gold status.
-Stand out tracks were Back on the Borderline and the national hit single, Cold Cold Change.
+Their second album, Head Injuries, was recorded in July/August 1979 at Trafalgar Studios in Sydney.
+A tighter and more proficient effort, it made a solid chart impact in Australia and approached gold status.
+Stand-out tracks were Back on the Borderline and the national hit single, Cold Cold Change.

 Early in 1980, bassist Andrew James left the band because of health problems.
 He was replaced by Peter Gifford.